Hektoen International

 • The Queen’s quickening: The phantom pregnancies of Mary I

-Eve Elliot Dublin, Ireland Portrait of Queen Mary I of England by Anthonis Mor, 1554.
-Prado Museum, Madrid Spain.
-Via Wikimedia.
-Public domain.
-In November 1554, the people of England believed a miracle had taken place.
-Resplendent on her new throne, Queen Mary I, daughter of Henry VIII, proudly revealed that she was with…
+Eve ElliotDublin, Ireland In November 1554, the people of England believed a miracle had taken place.
+Resplendent on her new throne, Queen Mary I, daughter of Henry VIII, proudly revealed that she was with child.
+She was thirty-seven (past the usual childbearing age in the Tudor era) and had only been married to her much…

-• Mary Josephine Hannan: portrait of a pioneer
+• Mary Josephine Hannan: Portrait of a pioneer

-Katie King Atlanta, Georgia, United States Mary Hannan.
-Photograph by Cowell, Simla.
-Via the Wellcome Collection.
-Public Domain.
-Mary Josephine Hannan was an Irish medical pioneer, an outspoken woman with a strong sense of morality, a fervid supporter of women’s rights, and a champion of children and public health.
-She spent her life fighting…
+Katie KingAtlanta, Georgia, United States Mary Josephine Hannan was an Irish medical pioneer, an outspoken woman with a strong sense of morality, a fervid supporter of women’s rights, and a champion of children and public health.
+She spent her life fighting for these causes, making many enemies and friends along the way.
+With a passion…

 • Bad blood: The drama of bloodshed